dart-lang/site-www/src/_guides/language/analysis-options.md

 String s2 = s.substring(1);
 {% endprettify %}

-  This flag defaults to `true`.

 `implicit-dynamic: <bool>`
 : A value of `false` ensures that the type inference engine never chooses the `dynamic` type when it can't determine a static type.
-  This flag defaults to `true`.

-To disallow both implicit downcasts and implicit dynamic types in the analysis options file:

-{% prettify yaml %}
-analyzer:
-  strong-mode:
-    implicit-casts: false
-    implicit-dynamic: false
-{% endprettify %}

 ## Enabling linter rules

 The analyzer package also provides a code linter.
 A wide variety of [linter rules](http://dart-lang.github.io/linter/lints/) are available.
-Linters tend to be non denominational&mdash;rules don't have to agree with each other.
+Linters tend to be nondenominational&mdash;rules don't have to agree with each other.
 For example, some rules are more appropriate for library packages and others are designed for Flutter apps.
-Note that some of the linter rules don't play well with strong mode, and linter rules can have false positives, unlike static analysis.
+Note that linter rules can have false positives, unlike static analysis.

 To enable a linter rule, add `linter:` to the analysis options file, followed by `rules:`.